NifTK/MITK/README.md

    - 3730cd1 Revert to old ITK event macro for compatibility

    This commit has to be reverted before the next MITK upgrade.

+   - f01538f Do not send FocusChangedEvent when focus does not change

+   MITK bug 19820 has been raised for this, and pull request has been sent.